otter-computer/GaymersBot/README.md

 [here](https://discordapp.com/developers/applications/me).
 The application must be created as a 'Bot User' and invited to your test server following the instructions in the Discord docs.

-### AWS SQS

-> SQS is now an optional component within the bot, you can either specify USE_AWS_SQS as false in the config, or simply leave SQS_QUEUE blank.

-The bot makes use of Amazon's Simple Queue Service to run certain tasks.
-In order to set this up you will need to create an SQS queue from the AWS developer console.
-You can then add the `SQS_QUEUE` environment variables with the URLs generated from AWS.

-From there you need to create a new user in AWS IAM.
-You need to assign that user Read and Write permissions to SQS.
-Then you can generate an access key to fill the `SQS_ACCESS_KEY` environment variable, and a secret key to fill `SQS_SECRET_KEY`.

-After adding these, run `npm start` to run the bot.